yuqiii-wang/KnowledgeNotes/math/ai/machine_learning/deep_learning/quantization.md

 The "batch" in lazy batch-updates refers to aggregating updates within a group $B$ altogether.

 The final rounding decisions for column $j$ in $B$ are only affected by updates performed on this very column, and so updates to later columns are irrelevant at this point in the process.
-This makes it possible to "lazily batch" updates together, thus achieving much better GPU utilization.
+This makes it possible to "lazily batch" updates together, thus achieving much better GPU utilization (less CPU-GPU memory transfer/access).

 ##### Cholesky Decomposition